vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 HV I, 787 ( Bhav.).
 Cūdāmani--Vide p.
 249 and note 644 above.
 Caitra-for kṛtyas in, vide KR 83–144, KT 462–474, NS 81-90;

 special vratas are separately noted.
 Caitra su.
-1--vide pp. 82-84 above for beginning of year, Navarātra beginning pp. 154, 186 above; worship of Damanaka plant (HK 617 ); śu: 1 is kalpādi ( SmK 87 ); Jaladana for four months (KR 85 ); touching a stapaça ( a cāṇdāla ) and then bath (KKN 423, S. Pr. folio 50a from Pad.); on su. %, worship of Umā, Siva and Agni; śu.
+1--vide pp. 82-84 above for beginning of year, Navarātra beginning pp. 154, 186 above; worship of Damanaka plant (HK 617 ); śu: 1 is kalpādi ( SmK 87 ); Jaladana for four months (KR 85 ); touching a stapaça ( a cāṇdāla ) and then bath (KKN 423, S. Pr. folio 50a from Pad.); on su. %, worship of Umā, Śiva and Agni; śu.
 3 is Manvādi-tithi and Matsya-jayanti (NS 80-81 ); śu.
 4, worship of Ganesa with Laddukas ( PC 91 ); śu.
 5 worship of Laksmi ( KR 127, SmK 92) and nāgas (SMK 93); su.
 6, see Skanda-sasthi; śu.
 7, worship of Sun with damanaka (SmK 94 ); śu.
 8 Bhavani-yātrā (SmK 94 ) and bath in Brahmaputrā river (KR 126 ); su.
 9 Bhadrakāli-pājā (KR 127 ); śu.
 10 Dharmarājapūjā with damanaka (Smk 101); śu.
 11 Dolotsava of Krsna and worship of sages with damanaka (KS 86, SmK 101); women worship Rukmini, wife of Krspa, and throw pancagavya in all directions in the evening; KR 129 ( from Brah.); śu.
 12, Damanakotsava (SmK 101–103); śu.
 13 worship of Love god made with Campaka flowers or sandalwood paste ( HK 637, KV 469 ); śu.
-14 Nṛsimhadolotsava, worship of Ekavirā and Bhairava and of Siva with damanaka (SmK 104 ); Pūrnimā Manvādi and Hanumaj-jayanti and Vaiśākhasnānārambha (SmK 106 ); kr.
+14 Nṛsimhadolotsava, worship of Ekavirā and Bhairava and of Śiva with damanaka (SmK 104 ); Pūrnimā Manvādi and Hanumaj-jayanti and Vaiśākhasnānārambha (SmK 106 ); kr.
 13 Vārupsyoga (KT 463, NS 89, SmK 107): If Cai. kr.
 13 falls on Saturday and has Satabhisak nakṣatra

 it is called Mahāvāruṇi; NS 89, KSS 2-3.
 Caitrūvalī--See p.
 282 under Kāmamahotsava.